Meet John: Military Veteran & Medical Marijuana Grower

-Grant Pharms, MMC is a family run local dispensary specializing in medical marijuana for those suffering with pain, PTSD, anxiety, etc. Family at Grant Pharms stretches beyond the mother and son partnership as owner and grower in the business.
+Grant Pharms MMC is a family-run, local dispensary specializing in medical marijuana for those suffering with pain, PTSD, anxiety, etc. “Family” at Grant Pharms stretches beyond the mother-and-son partnership who serve as respective owner and grower in the business.
 When given a chance to spend time with those working at Grant Pharms, it feels as those everyone there is family.
 The level of passion for the business and the patients they serve is inspiring.
 John, a U.S. Army Veteran and current grower at Grant Pharms, is part of the family now.

 John’s Military Service

 John’s start in the military was rough, as it was still the 80’s Army in Alaska when he reported to his first duty station, 1/501st Parachute Infantry Regiment.
 John was in the world’s only Arctic Parachute 81mm Mortar Platoon.

 John Writes: My knees were not holding up to the demands of airborne mortar maggot, and my PL was exploring the option of medically chaptering me when my reenlistment window opened.
 I was not done with the Army, even if the Army had thought it was done with me.
 I jumped on the chance to reenlist into the Aviation world.
 I went to Fort Eustiss, VA and re-classed to Blackhawk General Mechanic.
 After about 2 years, of busting wrenches on the UH60A, I was sent to Flight platoon never to come back to the mechanic role.

 Overall, I was deployed into 4 combat zones: Bosnia-Herzogovina once, The occupation of Iraq, and Bagram, Afghanistan twice.
 I also did my time on the Trail for BCT at sunny tropical Fort Jackson!!!